khueue/prolongo/README.md

  * ANSI C compiler (modify the Makefile if other than GCC)
  * MongoDB (tested on Mac OS X using MongoDB 1.8.1)

+## Coding Guidelines (That Might Surprise)

+ * Use empty imports (use_module(mymodule, [])) in order to not pollute the namespace.
+ * Always use module prefixes (mymodule:predicate(...)) in order to clarify where things are coming from.
+ * Always use the "made-up" module prefix "core:" when calling built-in predicates.
+This is completely unnecessary, and maybe a bit weird, but I think it is a good idea as long as it doesn't cause any problems.
+This decision may need to be revised when compatibility between different Prologs is investigated.
+ * Avoid the if-then-else construct.
+It just looks ugly.
+ * Use cuts where appropriate.
+PlUnit is excellent at pointing out when tests succeed but leave choice points.
+ * Try to stick to PlDoc.

 ## Thoughts

  * Nothing.